saschwarz/tech-agilitynerd/content/agilitynerd-blosxom-plugins-1.rst

 moved a directory within my tree so search engine and email list links would redirect correctly.

-[[refererblock refererblock]] - A blacklist driven plugin to permanently redirect referer spam.
+`refererblock`_ - A blacklist driven plugin to permanently redirect referer spam.
 The redirect probably has little effect on the receipt of referer spam but the 301 redirect code keeps the spammer's sites out of my site statistics.